sp-watson/api-scripts/README.md

 The Main class defines all the configuration and wires up the dependencies.

-There are 3 outputs and 1 input/fileaccess file:
+There are 3 outputs and 1 input file:
 * The console, which gives messages indicating what is happening
 * A summary file called "SUMMARY-[date and time].txt".
 This provides a list of the outcomes of the migration for each offender.
-* An fileaccess file for each offender.
+* A file for each offender.
 This gives information about how far the migration got and any error messages.
   If a file already exists for a givne offender, then that is moved to the archive sub-directory.
 * A file that contains a list of offenders that have been successfully migrated.
 This must exist, so before the first run must be created and be empty.
+  This file should never be deleted, as it is the only way the system knows whether to try to migrate an offender.

 ## Instructions
 In order to run the feature you will need to: